Dr. Christa Nater

 About me

-I have a strong interest in understanding how intergroup relations, and gender relations in particular, affect behavior and outcomes in organizations and society.
-As such, my research has important implications for both science and the public by showing how institutions and society can address rather than perpetuate social biases and inequalities.
+My research examines origins and consequences of social inequalities and biases in the workplace and society.
+As such, my research has important implications for both science and the public by showing how institutions and society can address rather than perpetuate social biases.

-Several recurrent elements characterize my research approach and philosophy: quantitative research methods (e.g., innovative experiments, physiological stress measures, behavioral coding); advanced statistical analyses; open science practices; integration of theories from psychology, organizational behavior, management, and sociology; and interdisciplinary collaboration within academia and industry.
+Several recurrent elements characterize my research approach and philosophy: quantitative research methods (e.g., innovative experiments, physiological stress measures, behavioral coding); advanced statistical analyses; open science practices; integration of theories from psychology, organizational behavior, management, sociology, and health sciences; and interdisciplinary collaboration within academia and industry.

 Mirroring my aspirations and goals as a scholar, my research has been well-received by the scientific community and the public alike, as evidenced by multiple research grants, scientific awards, and frequent invitations for outreach and dissemination to broad audiences.